fecet/MIT-Multivariable-Calculus/MIT Multivariable Calculus.md

 $$
 \operatorname{curl}(x \hat{\imath}+y \hat{\jmath})=N_{x}-M_{y}=0
 $$
-In complex motion, some points may rotate more than others, and the curl is not constant at this time, it depends on the position of the point, that is, the values of x and y.
+In complex motion, some points may rotate more than others, and the curl is not constant at this time, it depends on the position of the point, that is, the values of $x$ and $y$.
 In the weather map, the high rotation may be a typhoon or a tornado:

 ![img](https://images2018.cnblogs.com/blog/1203675/201804/1203675-20180424150724854-1856234639.png)